Takzzg/portfolio-v1/README.md

 ## Ant Colony & Conway's Game of Life

-this sections will host an interactive canvas in wich you can play around with these two famous simulations
+This sections will host an interactive canvas in wich you can play around with these two famous simulations

 -   [Ant colony Optimization](https://en.wikipedia.org/wiki/Ant_colony_optimization_algorithms) (also known as ACO) is a Swarm Intelligence technique inspired by the ability of real ant colonies to efficiently organize the foraging behavior of the colony using chemical pheromone trails as a means of communication between the ants, in order to find the optimal path from the nest to the food source, and back.